Content marketing for SaaS

 According to studies, SaaS companies that use content marketing achieve 30% higher growth rates, and 5-10% better retention rates.

-If you need help making the most of your content marketing for software companies strategy, reach out to Amplifyed today for expertise and support.
+If you need help making the most of your B2B SaaS content marketing strategy, reach out to Amplifyed today for expertise and support.

 Hey!
 I live in San Diego and have been involved with SEO since 2010.
 Our amazing team at Amplifyed specializes in helping SaaS and tech companies dominate the search rankings.
 We serve as an extension of your team to make sure your content ranks and drives the right people to your website.
 Let’s connect on LinkedIn and schedule a chat.